-Principal adverse impacts on sustainability factors: Principal adverse impacts on sustainability factors are considered and addressed as an integral part of managing the binding elements of the fund's environmental and social characteristics (see "Does this financial product consider principal adverse impacts on sustainability factors?").
+Principal adverse impacts on sustainability factors: Principal adverse impacts on sustainability factors are

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. considered and addressed as an integral part of managing the binding elements of the fund's environmental and social characteristics (see "Does this financial product consider principal adverse impacts on sustainability factors?").